Currently, the Communicative Disorders Assistant (CDA) program is not offered on a part-time basis. It is currently not offered on-line.

 You can expect to have classes both during the day and in early evening.
 All of your courses will be taught by professionals who are currently working in the field.
 You will have 8 courses in the first academic semester and 7 courses in the second academic semester.
 The semesters are 15 weeks.
 There is no final exam week, final exams or assignments are completed within the 15 week-semester.
 You can expect to be very busy and we typically recommend limiting time spent on extra-curricular activities or part-time jobs to no more than 10 hour per week.

-Prior to coming to St. Lawrence College, students are encouraged to learn about the profession and to establish professional contacts with clinicians providing speech and language services.
-For examples, students may wish to arrange for job-shadowing or volunteer opportunities to inform themselves about the clinical services a CDA may be providing.
-Often such professional connections help arrange for placements, as agencies are already familiar with a student.
+Prior to coming to St. Lawrence College, students are strongly encouraged to learn about the profession and to establish professional contacts with clinicians providing speech and language services.
+For example, students may wish to arrange for job-shadowing or volunteer opportunities to inform themselves about the clinical services a CDA may be providing.
+Often such professional connections make it significantly easier to secure field placements, as agencies are already familiar with a student.

 In July or August, the program coordinator will distribute a placement application form to students who are confirmed in the program.
 This application form will allow students to express their preferences in terms of location and caseload and to provide contact information for established contacts.
-In September, once students have begun their academic semester, we ask that students do not directly contact agencies to inquire about placements.
-The CDA program coordinator in collaboration with a placement clerk contact placement agencies and ensure the required paperwork is in place.
+In September, once students have begun their academic semester and are learning more about speech-language and hearing services provision, we support students in their initial field placement applications to specific agencies.
+Once an agency has accepted a student for placement, the CDA program coordinator in collaboration with a placement facilitator follows up with formal placement confirmation.

 A suitable field placement site is an agency employing a Speech-Language pathologist, Audiologist, and/or CDA, who is prepared to supervise a student.
 These sites may include hospitals, children’s treatment centres, preschool speech & language programs, schools, private clinics, long term care facilities, and rehabilitation centres.